5G and edge computing help retailers work smarter behind the scenes

 Automating tasks like cleaning and inventory management helps promote social distancing.
 It also allows employees to focus on deep cleaning and sanitizing—jobs that have become much more strenuous as of late.

-Getting 5G in-store
+Getting 5G in the store

 How do retailers ensure their leased robots maintain 5G connectivity?
 Eventually, AT&T believes they’ll use in-building cellular solutions.
 The robots will transfer data to the same small cells responsible for routing information to cell phones.
 Multi-access edge computing resources will prioritize the data and process it locally to minimize latency.
 Meanwhile, low-priority traffic will be directed to the network operator’s core and to the cloud.
 Depending on the retailer’s privacy and security concerns, some of that data may also remain on premise.